LexBorisoff/web-cli/README.md

 web <values>
 ```

-The above creates a web query using space-separated ***values*** as a *search term* and opens the query in a new browser tab.
+The above creates a web query using the provided space-separated ***values*** as a search term and opens the query in a new browser tab.

-When no supplying any [options](#query-options) to the command, the app uses the **default search engine** to construct the query and the **default browser** to open the query in.
-If the browsers config is not setup, the app uses the operating system's default browser.
+When not supplying any [options](#query-options) to the command, the app uses the ***default search engine*** to construct the query and the ***default browser*** to open the query in.

+* After installation, you get a set of initial search engines that you can use, with Google being the default.
+* If browsers configuration is not set up, the operating system's default browser is used.

-After installing the CLI, you get a set of initial search engines that you can use, with Google being the default.
-You can change these defaults, as well as add new browsers and engines in the app's configuration (see [*Browsers Configuration*](#browsers-configuration) and [*Engines Configuration*](#engines-configuration)).
+You can change these defaults, as well as add new browsers and engines in the app's config files (see [*Browsers Configuration*](#browsers-configuration) and [*Engines Configuration*](#engines-configuration)).

 ## Query Options <a name="query-options"></a>